githubtraining/intro-to-html/responses/06-add-image.md

 ### :keyboard: Activity: Add an image to your web page

-Apply this suggested change, or follow the instructions below if you'd like to type out the code manually.
+Follow the instructions below to add an image.
+You can use your GitHub avatar image (suggested below) or link to your image of choice.

 ```suggestion
 <img src="{{ user.avatarUrl }}">